DanielLarsenNZ/examples/docs/azure-front-door-waf.md

   * Add rule exclusions and other mitigations.
   * Repeat this whole process, checking the logs regularly, until you're satisfied that no legitimate traffic is being blocked.
 * Finally, enable the WAF in Prevention mode.
-* Konitoring the logs to identify any other false-positive detections.
+* Monitoring the logs to identify any other false-positive detections.
 Regularly reviewing the logs will also help you to identify any real attack attempts that have been blocked.

 ## Monitoring